 Water repellent sealers leave the surface of the concrete fully exposed.
 They reduce staining by helping to keep liquids closer to the surface for easier clean-up, but if liquids are spilled on the surface and aren’t immediately cleaned up, they will stain the surface.
 Further, some liquids, like wine or gasoline, will stain the exposed concrete.
 Unfortunately, the only way to truly stop concrete staining, is to apply a concrete coating.
 Concrete coatings put a protective layer over the surface to protect the concrete from anything that is spilled on the surface.

 Which Penetrating Concrete Sealer is Best?

-As mentioned before, one type of penetrating sealer isn't better than the other, but the best sealer for your garage floor will depend heavily on the condition of your concrete and your reason for sealing.
+As mentioned before, one type of penetrating sealer isn’t better than the other, but the best sealer for your garage floor will depend heavily on the condition of your concrete and your reason for sealing.
 If you have issues with dusting, weak concrete, efflorescence, or seepage, then you want a concrete densifier.
 If you have issues with staining and deterioration, moisture, mold or mildew, then you want a water repellent sealer.
 If you have weak concrete, and concrete with issues caused by water absorption, then you need both a densifier and a water repellent sealer.
 In this case, you would apply the densifier first, followed by the water repellent sealer a week later.
-While it never hurts to use a densifier, water repellent sealers are the best type of sealer for use on garage floors because it offers the most protection against water and other liquids spilled onto the surface.
+While it never hurts to use a densifier, water repellent sealers are the best type of sealer for use on garage floors because it offers the most protection against water damage.